reedchen19/cyclegan_verasonics/README.md

      - **Stage 1**: A network for the first stage only,
      - **Stage 2**: A network for the second stage only,
      - **Combined**: A two-stage network connecting the output of stage 1 to the input of stage 2.
-   - Matlab code used to import the ONNX models into MATLAB and assemble the DAGNetworks are located at:
+   - MATLAB code (for both R2019 and R2024b) used to import the ONNX models into MATLAB and assemble the DAGNetworks are located at:
-     - `verasonics/tensorflow_to_matlab/import_unet.m`
+     - `verasonics/tensorflow_to_matlab/import_unet_20xx.m`
-     - `verasonics/tensorflow_to_matlab/import_cyclegan.m`
+     - `verasonics/tensorflow_to_matlab/import_cyclegan_20xx.m`
-     - `verasonics/tensorflow_to_matlab/make_combined_model.m`
+     - `verasonics/tensorflow_to_matlab/make_combined_model_20xx.m`
    - The corresponding DAGNetworks are saved at:
-     - `verasonics/external_process/custom_onnx_unet113.mat`
+     - `verasonics/external_process/20xx_DAGNetworks/custom_onnx_unet113.mat`
-     - `verasonics/external_process/custom_onnx_cyclegan.mat`
+     - `verasonics/external_process/20xx_DAGNetworks/custom_onnx_cyclegan.mat`
-     - `verasonics/external_process/combined_model.mat`
+     - `verasonics/external_process/20xx_DAGNetworks/combined_model.mat`
    - `verasonics/external_process/test_DAGNetwork.m` can be used to load and test the saved DAGNetworks.

-> **Note**: This code was successfully tested on MATLAB R2019a and R2019b.
-The code fails on MATLAB R2020b and later due to changes to the Deep Learning Toolbox.
+> **Note**: This code was successfully tested on MATLAB R2019a, R2019b, and R2024b.
+Version-specific MATLAB files are designated with either `2019` (tested with R2019a and R2019b) or `2024b` (tested with R2024b) in the filename.
+The differences between the version-specific MATLAB files are due to changes to the Deep Learning Toolbox,  .
 Later MATLAB versions support a wider range of TensorFlow layers with `importTensorFlowNetwork` and `importTensorFlowLayers`, which may simplify some of these steps.
-However, the Verasonics Vantage system in this study supported only MATLAB R2019a.
+However, the Verasonics Vantage system in this study supported only MATLAB R2019a, thus `importONNXLayers` was used instead.

 ---